-Our consolidated financial statements are subject to the application of U.S. GAAP, which periodically is revised or reinterpreted.
+Our consolidated financial statements are subject to the application of the accounting principles generally accepted in the United States of America (U.S. GAAP), which periodically is revised or reinterpreted.
 From time to time, we are required to adopt new or revised accounting standards issued by recognized authoritative bodies, including the Financial Accounting Standards Board ("FASB") and the SEC.
 It is possible that future accounting standards may require changes to the accounting treatment in our consolidated financial statements and may require us to make significant changes to our financial systems.
-Such changes might have a materially adverse impact on our financial position or results of operations.
+Such changes might have a materially adverse impact on our